varpeti/DDD-TTRPG/character.md

 9. Titanic - Ancient Dragon, Floating Fortress
 10. Gigantic - World Serpent, Living Mountain, Celestial Avatar

+## Features

+A list of features of the Character for quick lookup

 ## Inventory: Equipment, Items

 Items in the character's possession (inventory)

 ### Mark: `H` - In-Hands

-Each hand could handle a limited number of Item.
+Each hand can handle 1 Item.
 (A short-sword and a shield, a two-handed Great-Axe, etc)

 ### Mark: `O` - Within immediate reach